joshfrench/om-wiki-fork/Advanced-Tutorial.md

 ## Further Investigation Needed

 The two patterns above completely remove the need to rely application state for coordination.
-Nothing in tutorial is conclusive rather treat it as small set of guidelines to build up more expressive functionality suitable for the large application you are building.
+Nothing in the tutorial is conclusive, rather treat it as small set of guidelines to build up more expressive functionality suitable for the large application you are building.